 These pitches are completely flat with no grass and no moisture.
 The grasses on this pitch are rolled down and each drop the moisture is taken away.
 These dark-colored pitches are heaven for batsmen as it has no help for bowlers.

 Most of the Dead pitches are mainly found in Indian subcontinents.
 ODI and T20 matches are mainly played in this type of pitches.
 As these wickets have nothing for bowlers the batsmen continue to put runs on the scoreboard leaving the bowlers in a state of trouble.
-But the game played in these wickets are very much interesting because of the huge maximums from the batsmen.
+But the game played in these wickets is very much interesting because of the huge maximums from the batsmen.

 In this type of pitches, the seam bowlers show their class by pace and swinging deliveries.
 These pitches have a lot of grass and movement for the seam bowlers.
 Green pitches are known as the nightmare for the batsmen against the seamers.